ni/nimble/specs/required-inputs/README.md

 - `required`: boolean attribute whose presence indicates that a value must be provided to submit

  For radio buttons/groups, only the button elements expose the `required` attribute.
 If any of the radio buttons in a group are marked required, the group is treated as required.
+It does not matter if the button with `required` is disabled, hidden, etc. It is effectively as if the attribute is on the group of buttons, rather than a specific one.
+This matches the behavior of the native `input` with `type="radio"`.

 ### Visuals